vmware/vic/doc/user_doc/vic_installation/deploy_vch_esxi.md

 To test your VCH, see [Verify the Deployment of a VCH](verify_vch_deployment.md).

-For examples of commands to deploy a VCH in various other vSphere configurations, see [Examples of Deploying a VCH](vch_installer_examples.md).
+For examples of commands to deploy a VCH in various other vSphere configurations, see [Advanced Examples of Deploying a VCH](vch_installer_examples.md).